-What do I get as a CSA member?

 -When I come and help, what facilities are there?

 Wakelyns has toilets and hand washing facilities available; we will provide a sheltered area to sit and rest and have a cuppa.
-On some days onsite chef Henrietta will be at the farm cafe, where you can purchase snacks, Wakelyns produce and maybe even a warm lunch.
+On some days onsite chef Henrietta will be at the farm cafe, where you can purchase snacks, Wakelyns produce and maybe even a warm lunch – please tell us ahead of time so we can see if the option is available.

 -Do I need to bring my own tools?